tripal/tripal_doc/docs/dev_guide/module_dev/fields/types.rst

 can be set when the field is added automatically.
 See the :ref:`Adding a field programatically` section.

-If you add any custom settings here for your field then you will need to add them to the schema definition in ``config/schema/mymodule.schema.yml``.
+If you add any custom settings here for your field, then you will need to add them to the schema definition in ``config/schema/mymodule.schema.yml``.
 For example, if you added a ``max_delta`` setting here which `indicates the number of entries to populate` as shown here:

 .. code-block:: php